 Figure 1.
-The time series of the 6-hour average temperature and, relative humidity, and visibility (a), as well as wind properties (b).
-Panel (be) displays the 6-hour average precipitation and monthly cumulative precipitation amounts.
-Dashed lines in each panel are mean seasonal values of individual measurements and the green shaded areas represente spring.
+The time series of the 6-hour average temperature and relative humidity (a).
+Panel (b) displays the 6-hour average precipitation and monthly cumulative precipitation amounts.
+Dashed lines in each panel are mean seasonal values of individual measurements and the green shaded areas represent spring.
 Precipitation data from mid-August 2023 was not available, which is indicated by the grey shaded area.
 The relative humidity data from late August to early December 2022 is also missing.